mspasiano/peertube-plugin-oidc-cnr/README.md

 - `Moderator#tube` (Moderator)
 - `User#tube` (User)

-If you want to deny access use this attribute `access-property` With `group-property` and `allowed-group` you can allow only a subset of users to login.
+If you want to deny access use this boolean attribute `access-property` or you can use `group-property` and `allowed-group` you can allow only a subset of users to login.